SAEON/somisana/README.md

 # SOMISANA API
 Documentation and source code for SAEON's Sustainable Ocean modelling Initiative (SOMISANA)

+While this code continues to be deployed on SAEON's infrastructure operationally, development is fairly stagnant due to a complete re-design of how the models are implemented.
+The operational workflow for running CROCO been superseded by the new [somisana-croco](https://github.com/SAEON/somisana-croco) repo, while the operational workflow for running OpenDrift has been superseded by the new [somisana-opendrift](https://github.com/SAEON/somisana-opendrift) repo.
+These new repos are currently operational on dedicated insfrastructure as part of DFFE's Marine Information Management System (MIMS).
+The new repos only run the models - nothing website related - so we will need to move the web-related code to a separate web-centric repo, which looks for the latest model outputs on MIMS.
+Just as soon as we can get a web designer to do this!

 <!-- To update the table of contents, Install Node.js ^16 and run "npx doctoc README.md"-->

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->